1200wd/web-coineva/content/create-litecoin-multisig-wallet.rst

 Now store the private and public key on a safe location on your online device.

-(You can choose to create a backup of this key on paper or on an other encrypted device in case both your online and offline device get lost or broken.
-This creates an extra security risk of course so I leave it up to you.
+(You can choose to create a backup of this key on paper or on another encrypted device in case both your online and offline device get lost or broken.
+This creates an extra security risk of course, so I leave it up to you.
 In any case: Do not store this backup together with the offline device or other paper backup!)